stealthBS/demo1-repo/AI notes.md

 <br>

 <h5 align="center">Prompt priming</h5>
-It like providing enough information, then ask AI questions regarding it.
+It's like providing enough information, then ask AI questions regarding it.
 We can see an example here :

 *`Before we proceed with instructions, I will provide Wimbledon's 2024 match data.`*
 *`>> 📤+Upload+ or copy-paste the Wimbledon 2024 data from wikipedia `*